 Christmas in China

 In China, only about one percent of people are Christians, so most people only know a few things about Christmas.
-Because of this, Christmas is only often celebrated in major cities such as Shanghai and Beijing.
+Because of this, Christmas is only often celebrated in major cities.
 In these big cities there are Christmas Trees, lights and other decorations on the streets and in department stores.
-Santa Claus is called 'Shen Dan Lao Ren' and has grottos in shops like is Europe and America.
+Santa Claus is called 'Shengdan Laoren' (old Christmas Man) and has grottos in shops like in Europe and America.
+The post men might dress up as Santa when delivering letters before Christmas!

 In Chinese Happy/Merry Christmas is 'Sheng Dan Kuai Le or 圣诞快乐' in Mandarin and 'Seng Dan Fai Lok or 聖誕快樂' in Cantonese.
 Happy/Merry Christmas in lots more languages.

-Certainly not every home will have a Christmas Tree (or celebrate Christmas at all!).
+Only a few people have a Christmas Tree.
 If people do have a tree it is normally a plastic one and might be decorated with paper chains, paper flowers, and paper lanterns (they might also call it a tree of light).
-The Christmas Trees that most people would see would be in shopping malls!
+The Christmas Trees that most people would see would be in shopping malls.

-The strange thing is that most of the world's plastic Christmas Trees and Christmas decorations are made in China, but the people making them might not know what they are for!!!
+The strange thing is that most of the world's plastic Christmas Trees and Christmas decorations are made in China, but the people making them might not have decorations like them in their own homes at Christmas!

 People who are Christians in China go to special services.
 Going to Midnight Mass services has become very popular.